hoabrum/udacity-exercise4/README.md

 and that will, if those are valid credentials, return a 200 OK with an Authorization header which looks like "Bearer <data>" this "Bearer <data>" is a JWT and must be sent as a Authorization header for all other rqeuests.
 If it's not present, endpoints return 401 Unauthorized.
 If it's present and valid, the endpoints function as normal.

 ## Testing
-I implemented unit tests demonstrating at least 93% class coverage, 91% method coverage, and 80% line coverage.
+I implemented unit tests demonstrating controller package:  100% class coverage, 100% method and 84% line coverage. security package:  80% class coverage, 100% method and 90% line coverage. service package:  100% class coverage, 100% method and 100% line coverage.

 ## Splunk